pdutton-vc/sarviewer/README.md

 * Network interface statistics are generated for eth0 by default.
 Change the variable **network_interface** as needed in **sarviewer.properties** file.
 * The repo can be used in two modes, depending on your needs.
 See below.

+copy sarviewer.properties.default to sarviewer.properties and edit as needed

 ### Mode 1: Begin collecting data and generate graphs

 * Useful for stress tests.
 Launch the **data_collector.sh** script if you want to begin collecting data.
 Specify the number of samples and interval to take each sample.
 Notice that whenever you want you can cancel the collector with *Ctrl+C*, interrumpting the collection of data.
 If it is cancelled you will need to launch the script **plotter.sh** manually.
 The data and graphs generated will overwrite the samples given in this repo in **data/** and **graphs/** folder respectively.